 Hollingsworth LLP secures key defense verdict for client Novartis in first bellwether Aredia®/Zometa® jury trial.

-After two hours of deliberation on October 6, 2010, a New Brunswick, New Jersey jury returned a 7-2 verdict in favor of Novartis Pharmaceuticals Corporation in a ten-day trial involving Aredia® and Zometa®, bisphosphonate drugs given to people whose cancer has metastasized to their bones.
+After two hours of deliberation, a New Brunswick, New Jersey jury on October 6, 2010, returned a 7-2 verdict in favor of Novartis Pharmaceuticals Corporation in a ten-day trial involving Aredia® and Zometa®, bisphosphonate drugs given to people whose cancer has metastasized to their bones.
+Bessemer v.
+Novartis Pharmaceuticals Corp., MID-L-1835-08-MT, Superior Court of New Jersey, Law Division, Middlesex County (New Brunswick).

 Plaintiff Mrs. Jane Bessemer and her husband, Allen, alleged that she developed osteonecrosis of the jaw (ONJ) as a result of her receiving first Aredia® and then Zometa® to prevent skeletal-related events – such as bone fractures – when her breast cancer metastasized to her bones.